rjaros/kvision/Module.md

 # Package pl.treksoft.kvision.remote

-A set of components for creating multiplatform automatic connectivity with backend servers.
+A set of components for creating multiplatform automatic JSON-RPC connectivity with a backend server.

 # Package pl.treksoft.kvision.routing